ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-) wUl enable all visitors to
-see the fireworks.
-The railroads should,
-and we hope and believe will, enter
-heartily in the plans to make t he celebra­
-tion successful.
-Anything they can do
-for Raleigh or Raleigh people should . be
-dont and done cheerfully ! t
-Something- Worth Remembering.
-&quot;, In many cases of disordered Svomach, a
+, In many cases of disordered Svomach, a
 teaspoonfuf of salt is a certain cure.
 In
 the violent internal aching, termed colic,
 add a teaspoonful of salt to a pint of cold